 Currently, the graduate programs have a total of 85 students.
 Admission rates have been steady over the past three years taking in 30 students in 2014-15, 20 students in 2013-14, and 42students in 2012-13.

 For the 2014-2015 academic year, a total of 33 students graduated from the program.
 In 2013-14, 25 students graduated and in 2012-2013, a total of 35 students completed the program.
 All students passed their clinical coursework (100%).
 In 2013-14, 73% percent of students passed their Comprehensive Exam on their first attempt, 25% passed on their second attempt.
 Approximately 76% of graduates from the program find employment within six months of completion.

 Rehabilitation counselors work in a variety of settings and perform a variety of roles.
-Graduates of the program have went on to work at locations such as Department of Rehabilitation, Independent living centers, Substance abuse agencies, as well as a variety of non-profit, for-profit and private practices aimed at helping persons with disabilities achieve autonomy and independence.
+Graduates of the program have went on to work at locations such as Department of Rehabilitation, Independent living centers, Substance abuse agencies, as well as a variety of non-profit, for-profit and private practices aimed at helping persons with a wide range of disabilities achieve autonomy and independence.